apostrophecms/docs/docs/reference/modules/login.md

 ### `loginUrl`

 The default login endpoint for access to the ApostropheCMS backend is `/login`.
 Passing a string to the `loginUrl` option will change this endpoint.
-Note that the desired end-point should be prefixed with a forward-slash, e.g. `/admin-login`.
+Note that the desired endpoint should be prefixed with a forward slash, e.g. `/admin-login`.
 ### `localLogin`

 Defaults to `true`.
 If set to `false`, the normal login form at `/login` is completely disabled.